 - Note regarding SF424 question regarding determination of applicant type: Applicants must specify what type of entity they are on the SF424.
 Generally, applicants for OJP grants are one of the following types of entities: States, units of local government, Indian tribes or units of tribal government, not-for-profit organizations, for-profit organizations, educational institutions, and (in limited circumstances) individuals.
-It is possible to select other applicant types as well, as appropriate. - Note regarding SF424 question regarding delinquency on Federal debt: The applicant is the organization that is requesting Federal assistance, not the person who signs the application as the authorized representative of the organization.
+It is possible to select other applicant types as well, as appropriate. - Note regarding SF424 question regarding delinquency on Federal debt: The question on the SF 424 applies to the organization that is requesting Federal assistance, not the person who signs the application as the authorized representative of the organization.
 Federal debt includes delinquent audit disallowances, loans, taxes, and any outstanding debts with the Treasury.